Local guides and expert fishing tips on Tarpon fishing

 Our guides, including Mike O'Dell aboard the Right On, Jeff Malone of Tarpon Time and Mike Kasten of I’m Hooked, Mike O’Dell, with his 24-foot Yellowfin, and Derek Rust of Rusty Fly are masters of live-bait and fly fishing for Tarpon.

-Tarpon anglers search for these schools and try to lay their baits ahead of the pod.
+When tarpon fishing, anglers search for these schools and try to lay their baits ahead of the pod.
 The small schools are notoriously skittish, and as a result, there is a strict code of conduct among those tarpon fishing the Florida Keys: If a boat is casting to a pod of fish, an approaching fishing boat moves quietly down the beach and awaits its turn.

 In 1989, the state began charging anglers $50 for the right to kill and keep a tarpon, a trophy fish most people consider unsuitable for the dinner table.
 Prior to the passage of the "tarpon tag" law, anglers killed about 2,000 fish a year.
 Today, the state sells 300 to 400 tarpon tags annually, and about half of those are actually used by anglers.